This is a spoiler-free review

 Where Mr. Penumbra’s 24-Hour Bookstore really shines, at least to me, is in the creation and description of its setting and characters.
 The first thing that will enrapture any reader and booklover is indeed the setting of Mr. Penumbra’s Bookstore.
 To quote the narrator of the novel, this is a bookshop where people would come to buy books about wizards, or rather, this is a bookstore where wizards would come and leaf through books.
 The shop is located on Broadway which, surprise surprise, is where the City Lights Bookstore can be found in real life.
 Just a coincidence?
 I beg to differ.
 Sloan also introduces us to the world of Google and startups, where creativity and experimentation keeps pushing the boundaries of human possibilities.
 In both cases he describes these places in an enchanting way and always with the right dose of humour.
 Google and Mr. Penumbra’s Bookstore (and the headquarters of the society too) are presented with all their quirkiness and peculiarity.
 They appear as temples of knowledge and creation, each in their own way, each with their own adepts.
 But don’t think that Sloan is opposing technology and literature as two completely separate spheres.
 On the contrary, through Clay Jannon’s adventure we are offered a vision where these two aspects of life become complementary and complete each other.

 The only thing that I didn’t like was the ending.
 Don’t get me wrong, I’m not talking about the way the story ended.
 I was quite satisfied with that.
 I’m talking about the very last two paragraphs in the epilogue.
 They just left me perplexed.
 They felt unnecessary to me.
 I would have preferred the novel to end with the sentence – and I’m not spoiling anything here, don’t worry – ‘All the secrets in the world worth knowing are hiding in plain sight’, which really summarises what the essence of the novel is to me.
-Fortunately, this slight flaw didn’t stop me from really loving the novel.
+Fortunately, this slight flaw didn’t stop me from enjoying the novel.

 I would recommend Mr. Penumbra’s 24-Hour Bookstore to anyone looking for a good-hearted read.
 Sloan’s admiration for human craftiness and ingenuity comes across very powerfully.
 It clearly is the work of someone who can see the beauty and greatness in the things that surround us, physical, digital or fantastical.
 The whole novel emanates an aura of magic.
 The story, its message and its eccentric characters cannot but appeal to you and leave you with a warm feeling and a smile on your lips.
-All you need to do is to let free range to your imagination and Sloan’s pen will do transport you inside this beautiful adventure.
+All you need to do is to let free range to your imagination and Sloan’s pen will then transport you inside his adventure.